 Once you have an idea of the type of tool you need, you should work out your price range.
 Our survey found that respondents spend on average $105 on a new hair styler.
 How much you’re willing to spend yourself, however, is up to you.
 Luckily, there’s a range of budget, mid-range and high-end options available on the market, so finding a hair tool for your style and budget shouldn’t be too hard.
 Lastly, if you’re still unsure, keep our review in mind when shopping and comparing models, and if in doubt head to your nearest hair salon for professional advice.

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

 Picture credits: Tinatin/ Shutterstock.com.

-*Prices taken from respective retailers and current as of May 2020.
+*Prices are taken from respective retailers, correct as of June 2021.